mwerezak/DearPyGui-Obj/README.md

 This project aims to implement a pure-Python interface to Dear PyGui that takes full advantage of the Python language to provide a concise and ergonomic API.

-Another goal of DearPyGui-Obj is that the object library should be fully compatible with Dear PyGui.
-This means that any Dear PyGui code that executes outside of DearPyGui-Obj should not invalidate or break any part of the object library.
+Another goal of DearPyGui-Obj is that the object library should be *fully compatible* with Dear PyGui.
+This means that any DPG code that executes outside of DearPyGui-Obj should not invalidate or break any part of the object library.

 ## Example Usage
 Using *DearPyGui-Obj* is as simple as creating a script like the one below: